 Spray Nozzles: Three quick connection spray nozzles are included.
 Two, Three and Four gallon-per-minute nozzles come with your spray system.
 They can be swapped off and on your gun with your hands – no tools needed.

-Earn over $3,000 when you got through one full tank with your AK230.
+Earn over $3,000 when you go through one full tank of coal tar sealer with your AK230.
 Take a look at how much profit you can make here and then: